shaktipn/shakti-training-git/exercises/resolving-merge-conflict/TwinkleTwinkleLittleStar.md

 Twinkle, twinkle, little star,
 How I wonder what you are!
-Up above the world so high,
+Up above the world so low,
-Like a diamond in the sky.

-When the blazing sun is gone,
-When he nothing shines upon,
-Then you show your little light,
-Twinkle, twinkle, all the night.
+The lamb was sure to go.

+It made the children cry and play, cry and play, laugh and play.
+It made the children cry and play
+To see a lamb at school.

 Then the trav'ller in the dark,
 Thanks you for your tiny spark,
 He could not see which way to go,
 If you did not twinkle so.

-In the dark blue sky you keep,
+In the dark magenta sky you keep,
 And often thro' my curtains peep,
-For you never shut your eye,
+For you never shut your mouth,
-Till the sun is in the sky.
+Till the sun is in the cave.

 'Tis your bright and tiny spark,
 Lights the trav'ller in the dark:
-Tho' I know not what you are,
-Twinkle, twinkle, little star.
+The teacher did reply.